ingenerator/code-point-simple/README.md

 }
 ```

+Generating the files will not take very long (roughly 1 minute on our test system).
+  stats:
+  13704 files/ 3003 directories.
+  File size from 13 bytes to 10k
+  Overall size: ca. 200MB

 ## Server-side database lookups

 To geocode a postcode in a server side application, just convert the postcode to